sbjunaid/Holiday-calender/README.md

 ## 🔗 Resources That Saved My Life
 - **Stack Overflow (Endless debugging)**
 - **Postman (Testing APIs like a boss)**
-- Google, because where else would I go? 😂
+- **Google**, because where else would I go? 😂

 ---

 ## 🍽️ Fun Fact
-I was so focused on debugging that I **skipped breakfast**.
-The moment this project finally worked... **pure happiness**. 🤩
+This project made me realise sometimes debugging can make you happy. ... **pure happiness**. 🤩

 ---